 OpenFastPath Foundation is a non-profit organization, organized under the General Corporation Law of the State of Delaware.

 Technical direction and the roadmap of the OpenFastPath project as well as any affairs of the foundation shall be managed by the Board.
-Initially the project is established by Nokia Networks, Enea and ARM, who all have a representative on the Board.
+Initially the project is established by Nokia Networks, Enea, and ARM.

 The intention is to grow the Board over time in order to quickly evolve the project and broaden the OpenFastPath community and support.